pegas123/export_github_repo_issues.cs/README.md

         //     All issues the authenticated user can see, regardless of participation or creation.
 (Default)

 All controls are in the App.config file.
+This is where you need to set the GitHub repository name, owner and alaso credentials if the repository is private.

 Uses https://github.com/octokit/octokit.net